erzloh/2D-Vector-Space-Visualization/README.md

 This repository contains JavaScript code to visualize transformations in a 2D vector space.
 See how vectors and points transform under different matrix operations like shearing, shrinking, and rotating, through an animation from the initial vector space to the transformed one.
 The visualization is rendered using HTML5 Canvas.

-I decided to do this project to put into practice Linear Algebra theory that I learned from the 3Blue1Brown Essence of Linear Algebra YouTube playlist (https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).
+I decided to do this project to put into practice Linear Algebra theory that I learned from the 3Blue1Brown [Essence of Linear Algebra YouTube playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).

 ## Test the project

 This project is hosted using GitHub Pages.
-You can test the project live at [Project Live Demo URL](https://erzloh.github.io/2D-Vector-Space-Visualization/).
+You can test the project [here](https://erzloh.github.io/2D-Vector-Space-Visualization/).

 ## Usage

 1. The canvas will initialize with a set of predefined vectors and points.
-2. Click on the "Transform" button to apply the matrices and observe how the vectors and points transform.
+2. Click on the "Transform" button to apply the linear transformation from the matrices and observe how the vectors and points transform.

 ### Adding Vectors, Points, and Matrices from the DevTools Console

 If you want to experiment with your own vectors, points, or matrices, you can do so directly from the browser's DevTools console.

-1. **Open DevTools Console**: Right-click anywhere on the webpage and select 'Inspect Element', then navigate to the 'Console' tab.
+1. **Open DevTools Console**: Right-click anywhere on the webpage and select 'Inspect', then navigate to the 'Console' tab.

 2. **Add a Vector**: To add a vector, use the following command:
     ```javascript